 Knowledge is some information, such as data from observations or experiments, compressed and represented in some computable form, such as text in natural language, mathematical theory in semi-formal language, program in formal language, weights of artificial neural network or synapses of brain.

-Knowledge is about tool (theory, algorithm, physical process) to solve problem.
+Knowledge is about tools (theory, program, physical process) to solve problems.
 Intelligence is about applying (transferring) and creating (learning) knowledge .
-There is knowledge how to solve problem (algorithm for computer, instructions for human), and then there is process of applying knowledge (executing program by computer, interpreting and executing instructions by human), and then there is process of creating knowledge (inductive inference/learning from observations and experiments, deductive reasoning from inferred theories and learned models — either by computers or humans).
+There is a knowledge how to solve problem (a program for computers, a textbook for humans), and then there is a process of applying knowledge (executing program by computers, inferring and executing instructions by humans), and then there is a process of creating knowledge (inductive inference/learning from observations and experiments, deductive reasoning from inferred theories and learned models — either by computers or humans).

-Alpha(Go)Zero is way closer to knowledge how to solve particular class of problems than to an intelligent agent capable of applying and creating knowledge.
+Alpha(Go)Zero is way closer to a knowledge how to solve particular class of problems than to an intelligent agent capable of applying and creating knowledge.
 It is a search algorithm like IBM Deep Blue with heuristics being not hardcoded but being tuned during game sessions.
 It can't apply learned knowledge to other problems — even playing on smaller Go board.
 It can't create abstract knowledge useful to humans — even simple insight on Go tactics.
 Though it might evoke some useful insight in a human if it plays with unusual tactics.

-Qualitative differences between Backgammon and Go as problems and between TD-Gammon and Alpha(Go)Zero as solutions (scale of neural network and number of played games being major differences) are not nearly as big as qualitative differences between perfect information games such as Go and imperfect information games such as Poker (Alpha(Go)Zero and Libratus can't be used correspondingly for Poker and Go).
+Qualitative differences between Backgammon and Go as problems and between TD-Gammon and Alpha(Go)Zero as solutions (scale of neural network and number of played games being major differences) are not nearly as big as qualitative differences between perfect information games such as Go and imperfect information games such as Poker (AlphaZero being not applicable to Poker, DeepStack being not applicable to Go and Chess).

 IBM Watson, the most advanced question answering system by far in 2011, is not an intelligent agent.
-It is knowledge represented as 100Ks lines of hand-crafted logic for searching and manipulating sequences of words as well as generating hypotheses and supporting arguments plus few hundred parameters tuned with linear regression for weighing in different pieces of knowledge for each supported type of question and answer [16a] [16b].
+It is a knowledge represented as thousands lines of manually coded logic for searching and manipulating sequences of words as well as generating hypotheses and gathering evidences, plus few hundred parameters tuned with linear regression for weighing in different pieces of knowledge for each supported type of question and answer [14a] [14b] [14c].
 It's not that much different conceptually from database engines which use statistics of data and hardcoded threshold values to construct a plan for executing given query via selecting and pipelining a subset of implemented algorithms for manipulating data.

-Biologists define intelligence as ability to find non-standard solutions for non-standard problems (in other words, the ability to handle unknown unknowns, as opposed to known knowns and known unknowns) and distinguish this trait from reflexes/instincts defined as standard solutions for standard problems [19a] [19b].
+Biologists define intelligence as the ability to find non-standard solutions for non-standard problems (in other words, the ability to handle unknown unknowns, as opposed to known knowns and known unknowns) and distinguish this trait from reflexes/instincts defined as standard solutions for standard problems [17a] [17b].
 Playing Go can't be considered a non-standard problem for AlphaGo after playing millions of games.
 Detecting new malware can be considered a non-standard problem with no human-level solution so far.

 While solving high-level problems in simulated environments such as Go had successes, solving low-level problems such as vision and robotics are yet to have such successes.
 Humans can't learn to play Go without first learning to discern board and to place stones.
-Computers can solve some high-level problems without ability to solve low-level ones when high-level problems are abstracted away from low-level subproblems by humans.
-It is low-level problems which are more computationally complex for both humans and computers although not necessarily more complex as mathematical or engineering problems.
-It is low-level problems which are prerequisites for commonsense reasoning, i.e. estimating plausibility of arbitrary hypothesis from obtained or imagined observations and from all previously acquired knowledge, which is necessary for machine to adapt to arbitrary environment and to solve arbitrary high-level problem in that environment [22a] [22b].
+Computers can solve some high-level problems without ability to solve low-level ones when high-level problems are abstracted away from low-level subproblems by humans [22a].
+It is low-level problems which are more computationally complex for both humans and computers, although not necessarily more complex as mathematical or engineering problems [22b].
+It is low-level problems which are a road to commonsense reasoning, i.e. estimating plausibility of an arbitrary hypothesis from obtained or imagined observations and from all previously acquired knowledge, which is necessary for a machine to adapt to an arbitrary environment and to solve an arbitrary high-level problem in that environment [22d].

-The first biggest obstacle to applications in real-world environments as opposed to simulated ones seems to be underconstrained objectives for optimization, since the real world is a way more complex environment than any video game due to amount of moving parts and interactions as well as amount of adapting agents.
-Any sufficiently complex model trained with insufficiently constrained objective will exploit any pattern found in training data that relates input to target variables but spurious correlations won't necessarily generalize to testing data [section "progress"] [23a] [23b] [23c].
-Even billion examples don't constrain optimization sufficiently and don't lead to major performance gains in image recognition [24a] [24b] [24c].
+The first biggest obstacle to applications in the real-world environments as opposed to simulated ones seems to be underconstrained objectives for optimization in learning the model of environment [23a].
+Any sufficiently complex model trained with insufficiently constrained objective will exploit any pattern found in training data that relates input to target variables but spurious correlations won't necessarily generalize to testing data [section "progress"] [23b] [23c] [23d].
+Even billion examples don't constrain optimization sufficiently and don't lead to major performance gains in image recognition [24a] [24b].
 Agents find surprising ways to exploit simulated environments to maximize objectives not constrained enough to prevent exploits [25a] [25b].

-One way to constrain optimization sufficiently in order to avoid non-generalizable and non-robust solutions is more informative data for training, such as using physics of the real world or dynamics of the social world as sources of signal as opposed to simulated environments with artificial agents or constrained physical environments without adversarial agents — the latter ones are not representative of corner cases to be faced by an agent in the unconstrained real/social world.
-Another way is more complex objective for optimization, such as learning to predict not only statistics of interest such as future cumulative rewards conditionally on agent's next actions but also dynamics, i.e. some arbitrary future properties of environment conditionally on some arbitrary hypothetical future events including agent's next actions [26a] [26b].
-States and rewards correspond to agent's summaries for interactions with environment while dynamics corresponds to agent's knowledge about how environment works .
-Progress in learning to predict dynamics of environment [section "possible directions"] [28a] [28b] as well as progress in creating options to influence environment [section "possible directions"] [28c] [28d] might be some of the most powerful kinds of intrinsic motivation for agent and are another ways to constrain optimization.
+One way to constrain optimization sufficiently in order to avoid non-generalizable and non-robust solutions is more informative data for training, for example, using physics of the real world or dynamics of the social world as sources of signal as opposed to simulated environments with artificial agents or constrained physical environments without adversarial agents — the latter ones are not representative of corner cases to be faced by an agent in the unconstrained real/social world [26a].
+Another way is more complex objective for optimization, for example, learning to predict not only statistics of interest, such as future cumulative rewards conditionally on agent's next actions, but also dynamics, i.e. some arbitrary future properties of environment conditionally on some arbitrary hypothetical future events including agent's next actions [26b] [26c] [26d] [26e].
+States and rewards correspond to agent's statistical summaries for interactions with environment while dynamics corresponds to agent's knowledge about how environment works [27a] [27b].
+Agent's progress in learning to predict dynamics of environment [section "possible directions"] [28a] [28b] [28c] as well as agent's progress in creating options to influence it [section "possible directions"] [28d] [28e] [28f] might be the most powerful kinds of agent's intrinsic motivation and might be the most efficient way to constrain optimization.

-The second biggest obstacle seems to be an enormous gap between complexity of simulated environments available for present computers and complexity of real-world environments available for present robots so that agent trained in simulated environment can't be transferred to robot in real-world environment with acceptable performance and robustness .
-Boston Dynamics team never used machine learning to control their robots — they use real-time solvers of differential equations to calculate dynamics and optimal control for models of robots and environments which are not learned from data but specified manually [30a] [30b].
+The second biggest obstacle seems to be an enormous gap between complexity of simulated environments available for present computers and complexity of real-world environments available for present robots so that an agent trained in a simulated environment can't be transferred to a robot in a real-world environment with acceptable performance and robustness .
+Boston Dynamics team never used machine learning to control their robots — they use real-time solvers of differential equations to calculate dynamics and optimal control for models of robots and environments which are not learned from data but specified manually .
 MIT researchers didn't use machine learning to control their robot in DARPA Robotics Challenge 2015, and their robot was the only robot which didn't fall or need physical assistance from humans [31a].
-It might be impossible to encode all useful information into parameters of neural network and some cases might not admit separating data by any number of its decision hyper-planes.
-A tail event might be not learnable by a statistical model [31b], i.e. through forming a separating hyperplane of that model and using it as a decision boundary for a possible action, and might require some non-statistical inference, i.e. building valid program/model/theory for it and drawing hypotheses from built abstractions.
-For that not only statistics but dynamics of phenomena have to be calculated by model, and model might have to be programmed or/and trained to simulate dynamics of phenomena [31b].
+A tail event might be not learnable by a statistical model [31b], i.e. through forming a separating hyperplane of that model and using it as a decision boundary for a possible action, and might require some forms of non-statistical inference, i.e. through inducing a logical model/theory for the event, drawing hypotheses from it and checking them in experiments.
+Thus not only statistics but dynamics of phenomena might have to be calculated — model might have to be programmed or trained to simulate dynamics of phenomena [31c].

-It's quite possible that the only way to train/evolve an agent with intelligence sufficient for hard problems in the real world (such as robotics) and in the social world (such as natural language understanding) might turn out to be:
+It's quite possible that the only way to train/evolve agents with intelligence sufficient for hard problems in the real world (such as robotics) and in the social world (such as natural language understanding) might turn out to be:

-(1) to train/evolve agent in environment which provides as much constraints for optimization as real and the social world (i.e. agent has to be a robot operating in the real world alongside humans);
+(1) to train/evolve agents in environments which provide as much constraints for optimization as the real and social world (i.e. agents might have to be robots operating in the real world alongside humans);

 Arguably during Deep Learning renaissance period there hasn't been progress in real-world problems such as robotics and language understanding nearly as significant as in fixed games running in simulated environments.